 Ultrasonic level transmitter

-In my opinion, ultrasonic level transmitters have become obsolete.
+In my opinion, ultrasonic level transmitters are becoming obsolete.
 Sure, many brands still push this tech.
 But with the low-cost radar level transmitters now available, it’s hard to justify.
 Still, it may be too early to declare the ultrasonic dead.

 Anyway, an ultrasonic level transmitter uses a piezoelectric sensor to emit mechanical waves.
 As a non-contact level transmitter, it has a simple design compared to other level devices.
 Unfortunately, it also has a dead zone or blocking distance, a specific length where the device won’t measure.
 And vapor and foam can cause it to work incorrectly.